 Most of us call these people “survivors,” but there is no promise they will remain survivors.
 Cancer doesn’t just pack up and walk away after the chemotherapy, radiation or surgery.
 There is no guarantee that someone who has been through treatment for breast cancer will never hear those four words again: “I’m sorry.
 It’s cancer.”

 Breast Cancer Awareness Month is upon us, and typically, this time of year is overrun with pink ribbons, pink cookies, pink just about everything you can get your hands on.
-Before you proudly wear your ribbon in honor of your friend, relative or coworker, here are some other ways you can help those who are surviving after a cancer diagnosis.
+Beyond proudly wearing your ribbon in honor of your friend, relative or coworker, here are some other ways you can help those who are surviving and living after a cancer diagnosis.

 Hire those who are surviving